sshonosuke/SPID/README.md

 # SPID
 This package implements Bayesian spatial estimaton for area-wise income distributions from grouped data, as proposed by the following papers.

 Sugasawa, S., Kobayashi, G. and Kawakubo, Y. (2021).
 Estimation and inference for area-wise spatial income distributions from grouped data.
-Computational Statistics & Data Analysis 145, 106904. ([journal](https://www.sciencedirect.com/science/article/abs/pii/S0167947319302592?via%3Dihub), arXiv: https://arxiv.org/abs/1904.11109)
+Computational Statistics & Data Analysis 145, 106904. ([journal](https://www.sciencedirect.com/science/article/abs/pii/S0167947319302592?via%3Dihub), [arXiv]( https://arxiv.org/abs/1904.11109))

 Functions are implemented in `SPID-function.R` available in the repository.